zixuwang-cs/zixuwang-cs.github.io/_pages/about.md

 ------
 I am a PhD student at the South China University of Technology (2022~) supervised by Prof. [Mingkui Tan](https://tanmingkui.github.io/) and Prof. [Qi Wu](http://www.qi-wu.me/).
 I received my bachelor degree from Central South University in 2022.
 I engage in developing an agent which can be reliably in the real world.
 My research mainly focuses on:
 - **Embodied AI:** Visual Language Navigation
-- **Sim to Real Transfer:** Test-Time Adaptation, Continuous Learning
+- **Sim to Real Transfer:** Test-Time Adaptation, Continual Learning

 Publications
 ------